icwells/compOncDB/README.md

 	-u, --user="root"	MySQL username (default is root).
 	--config="config.txt"	Path to config.txt (Default is in utils directory).
+	-e, --eval="nil"	Searches tables for matches (table is automatically determined) ('column operator value'; valid operators: != = <= >= > <; wrap statement in quotation marks and seperate multiple statements with commas).
+	--table="nil"		Perform operations on this table only.
+	--cancerRate		Calculates cancer rates for species with greater than min entries.
+	--count			Returns count of target records instead of printing entire records.
 	-d, --dump="nil"	Name of table to dump (writes all data from table to output file).
-	--summarize		Compiles basic summary statistics of the database.
-	--cancerRate		Calculates cancer rates for species with greater than min entries.
+	--infant		Include infant records in results (excluded by default).
 	-m, --min=50		Minimum number of entries required for calculations (default = 50).
+  	-n, --names=0		Column of input file containing scientific/common species names to search.
 	--necropsy		Extract only necropsy records (extracts all matches by default).
+	--summarize		Compiles basic summary statistics of the database.
+	--taxonomies		Searches for taxonomy matches given column of common/scientific names in a file.

+	-i infile		Path to input file (see below for formatting).
 	-o outfile		Name of output file (writes to stdout if not given).

 Extract data from the database and perform optional analyses.

-#### Search
-	compOncDB search {-u username} {--flags...} {-o outfile}

-	-u, --user="root"	MySQL username (default is root).
-	--config="config.txt"	Path to config.txt (Default is in utils directory).
-	-l, --level="Species"	Taxonomic level of taxon (or entries in taxon file)(default = Species).
-	-t, --taxa="nil"	Name of taxonomic unit to extract data for or path to file with single column of units.
-	--count			Returns count of target records instead of printing entire records.
-	-e, --eval="nil"	Searches tables for matches (table is automatically determined) ('column operator value'; valid operators: != = <= >= > <; wrap statement in quotation marks and seperate multiple statements with commas).
-	--table="nil"		Perform operations on this table only.
-	--infant		Include infant records in results (excluded by default).
-	--taxonomies		Searches for taxonomy matches given column of common/scientific names in a file.
-	-n, --names=0		Column of input file containing scientific/common species names to search.

-	-o outfile		Name of output file (writes to stdout if not given).

 Searches database for matches to given criteria.
 For most tables, the only valid operator for the eval flag is = (or ==).
 For searching the Totals or Life_history tables, valid operations also include less than (or equal to) (</<=) and greater than (or equal to) (>/>=).
 Options given with -e should wrapped in single or double quotes to avoid errors.